Look back, look around: a systematic analysis of effective predictors for new outlinks in focused Web crawling: Predictive value of the features

 In Figure~\ref{fig:sankey} we saw that most pages have zero new outlinks in the target week.
 The imbalance ratios for internal and external outlinks are 2.57 and 12.15, respectively.
 Both LightGBM and ExtraT classifiers are able to handle the imbalance datasets, and scale well, but ExtraT shows a better prediction, therefore, we report only the results obtained with ExtraT.
 The models are trained with increasingly complex feature sets and increasing history size.
 The target score for tuning the hyperparameters of ExtraT classifier has been set to balanced accuracy.
 Table~\ref{table:ExtraT_tuned_params} shows the tuned hyperparameters of ExtraT classifier for different history sizes.

-As can be seen from our initial statistical analysis (see Figure~\ref{fig:sankey}) most pages retain their class in subsequent weeks.
+As {\mycolor we saw} from our initial statistical analysis (see Figure~\ref{fig:sankey}) most pages retain their class in subsequent weeks.
 This motivates us to compare the results to a very simple baseline that predicts the same number of new outlinks as in the previous week (NNL-Pr).
 Thus, in week 9 NNL-Pr predicts the same class as in week 8.
 Note that the class in week 8 is a DP feature.

 The results are depicted in Figures~\ref{fig:scores_newInternalOutlinks} and~\ref{fig:scores_newExternalOutlinks} for internal and external outlinks, respectively.
 As it can be seen, using more historical features improves the performance of the models for all used metrics.
 The high value of the balanced accuracy metric, Accuracy (b), indicates that the models classify both Class 0 and Class 1+ accurately.
 For internal outlinks, all of the metric values are close together.
 This means that the strength of the model for both classes is roughly the same.
 However, for external outlinks, Class 0 is better classified than Class 1+.
 This is visible from the lower value of the recall metric than that of the balanced accuracy.
 It means that Class 1+ exhibits many types of behaviour, but there is little data to learn from, for each type.